Characters: Index | Yakuza | Yakuza 2 | Yakuza 3 | Yakuza 4 | Yakuza 5 | Yakuza 0 | Yakuza 6 | Judgment | Yakuza: Like a Dragon | Lost Judgment

 - Amateur Sleuth: Saori helps Yagami and Kaito track down clues regarding The Mole/The ADDC later in the game when you play from her perspective.

-- And Now for Someone Completely Different: Certain sections in the game focusing solely on conversation and investigation will have you play as Saori.
+- And Now for Someone Completely Different: Two sections in the game focusing solely on conversation and investigation will have you play as Saori.